Educating Your Patients About Energy Conservation Techniques

 Multiple sclerosis is probably the most common discussion piece when referring to ECTs in school – and rightfully so.
 Depending on the type of M.S., even the most subtle movements cause infinite fatigue and/or pain.
-The Multiple Sclerosis Society of Canada sums up ECTs very well in their document titled “Some Guidelines on Saving Energy.”
+The Multiple Sclerosis Society of Canada sums up ECTs very well in their self care information page here.

-OTs can offer great insight for patients using these types of educational handouts in order to assist them in redesigning their entire lifestyle as the disease progresses (or as it remits depending on the type).
+Occupational therapy practitioners can offer great insight for patients using these types of educational handouts in order to assist them in redesigning their entire lifestyle if the disease progresses (or as it remits depending on the type).

 2. Acute/Chronic Respiratory Failure

 Energy conservation with respiratory patients often boils down to conserving oxygen for the brain.
 Frequently, these patients are on an oxygen supplement either daily or as needed.
 Over-expenditure of physical movement can result in oxygen desaturation (unsafe numbers dropping below 90% saturation).

 Sometimes oxygen desaturation can be asymptomatic.
 Other times, it will result in increased fatigue, discoloration of the skin, nausea, and dizziness.
 When this happens, it is essential for the person to sit with their back supported or lay down with their head slightly elevated.
-In combination with ECT education, OTs can also promote the consistent use of a pulse oximeter so that the patient can track when they are doing too much and need to cut back.
+In combination with ECT education, OTs can also promote the consistent use of a pulse oximeter so that their patients can track when they are doing too much and need to cut back.

 3. Congestive Heart Failure and Other Cardiac Conditions

 Patients with a history of cardiac dysfunction or congestive heart failure will come with a set of precautions as ordered by their primary physicians.
 Lifting precautions are the most common (i.e. not lifting anything above the head, lifting less than 5-10 lbs), especially after cardiac surgery.

 Occupational therapy comes into play to assist in redesigning the individual’s lifestyle.
 If the patient is accustomed to household and yard chores that call for heavy lifting (moving boxes, carrying groceries, shoveling dirt, mowing the lawn, etc.), then the patient and the OT will work together to simplify those chores or eliminate tasks that are unnecessary.

 4. Amyotrophic Lateral Sclerosis (ALS)